 Before I arrived to Tibet, my idea of Lhasa was quite romantic.
 I was expecting to find a magic town as on the video at the beginning of this article.
 That is an old town with tiny alleys and monks everywhere.
 I guess I was being optimistic.
 Or, to be more exact, naif.

 When I saw the train station (check the first minute of the video just above) I suddenly woke up and understood that Chinese “progress” didn’t stop at the East coast.
-The result is that, beside the Old Town, nowadays Lhasa looks like any other Chinese city, with its large avenues and its modern, anonymous buildings.
+The result is that, besides the Old Town, nowadays Lhasa looks like any other Chinese city, with its large avenues and its modern, anonymous buildings.

-This impression was confirmed when we arrive to Potala Square, that is a huge, modern square just in front of the Potala Palace.
+This impression was confirmed when we arrive to Potala Square, which is a huge, modern square just in front of the Potala Palace.
 I’m not blaming Chinese people for destroying the “old” Lhasa.
 Just joking, I am blaming them of course!
 But I also know that we, the Westerners, aren’t better.

 Don’t sit on the floor!

 As soon as I sat on the square to take a pic of the Potala Palace from a different point of view, a Chinese soldier started to run towards me, yelling at me to stand up.
 I found it quite rude and, at first, I couldn’t understand what was going on.
 Only later, when I learned that it was here that the 2008 Tibetan u.p.r.i.s.i.n.g started with people sitting on Potala Square, I understood why now the Chinese forbid you to sit down in front of the Palace.